Captions Format Converter

 Free tool that converts SRT or SBV to various captions formats

-The captions format converter lets you convert from SRT (SubRip subtitle) or from SBV (YouTube) to Flash DFXP, SMI or SAMI (Windows Media), SCC for iOS, CPT.XML (Flash Captionate XML), QT (Quicktime), and STL (Spruce Subtitle File).
+The captions format converter lets you convert from SRT (SubRip subtitle) or from SBV (YouTube) to Flash DFXP, SMI or SAMI (Windows Media), SCC, CPT.XML (Flash Captionate XML), QT (Quicktime), and STL (Spruce Subtitle File).

 Paste your SRT or SBV file and select which closed caption output format you need.
 Your captions file will be emailed to you as an attachment that preserves the integrity of the formatting.